testofthings/toolsaf/documentation/Tools.md

 SPDX file import is tested with files downloaded from Black Duck service.
 You can also use open-source SBOM generators to create `.json` format SPDX files.

+**Note:** SPDX file must be renamed to match the SW name defined in your security statement.
+For example, if you want to add a SBOM to `Mobile App` the file name must be `Mobile App SW.json` (no underscores).

 ### Ssh-audit

 > 🌐 [Ssh-audit](https://github.com/jtesta/ssh-audit)